caodinhduc/X-PDNet/README.md

-# PlaneRecNet
+# X-PDNet
-This is an official implementation for PlaneRecNet: A multi-task convolutional neural network provides instance segmentation for piece-wise planes and monocular depth estimation, and focus on the cross-task consistency between two branches.
+This is an implementation for X-PDNet: a multi-task learning framework for joint plane instance segmentation and depth estimation, which allows the respective task decoder to adaptively distill the cross-supplementary information for the specific task optimization.
+Besides, we propose Depth Guided Boundary preserving Loss to precise boundary region segmentation
 ![Network Architecture](/data/network_architecture.png)
 ## Changing Logs
 22th.
 Oct.
 2021: Initial update, some trained models and data annotation will be uploaded very soon.